 What is the Process for Filling a Tooth?

-The acid is rinsed away and the tooth is dried.
+The blue gel is rinsed away and the tooth is dried.
 Cotton rolls are placed around the tooth to ensure it stays dry during the procedure.

 A small amount of priming and bonding agent is brushed onto the prepared tooth.
 This step kills bacteria and ensures a strong bond between your tooth and the filling.

-The composite will be smoothed and air bubbles removed using the high speed hand piece.
+The composite will be smoothed and air bubbles removed using an instrument.

 A blue light is applied to the filling.
 The light cures and hardens the filling.
 Depending on the size and location of your cavity, the light may be used more than once.

-The filling will be shaped so it's flush with your tooth.
+The filling will be shaped to resemble your natural tooth structure.